amazon-archives/amazon-cognito-identity-js/README.md

 ## Usage

-**Step 1.** Registering a user with the application.
+**Use case 1.** Registering a user with the application.
 One needs to create a CognitoUserPool object by providing a UserPoolId and a ClientId and signing up by using a username, password, attribute list, and validation data.

 <pre class="prettyprint">
     AWS.config.region = 'us-east-1';